Château Penin - Bordeaux Supérieur Grande Sélection 2020

 About the estate:

-Patrick Carteyron is one of the leaders of the vast Bordeaux appellation.
-He has made his Château Penin a benchmark in various appellations, colors, and vintages.
+Patrick Carteyron is one of the leading figures in the vast Bordeaux appellation.
+He has made Château Penin a benchmark across various appellations, wine types, and vintages.
 The family estate has grown from 13 hectares in 1854 to 40 hectares today.
-The red wines, and in particular the fine vintages, Les Cailloux and Grande Sélection, are produced on stony Quaternary soil, the most noble on the estate.
+The production of reds—and particularly the fine cuvées, Les Cailloux and Grande Sélection—takes place on a stony Quaternary terroir, the estate’s most noble.
 The more common sandy and clay soils are reserved for the production of delicious rosés and clairets.
-Year after year, clairet remains "the" benchmark for this appellation.
-Here you will find a wide range of wines at all prices, all focused on fruit, quality tannins and freshness, with charming and generous whites and rosés, and the famous clairet, as mentioned above, with its ever-vibrant fruit, which has made the estate's reputation.
-The red wines are richly fruity and flattering, notably a Grande Sélection cuvée that is always energetic.
+Year after year, the clairet remains “the” benchmark of this appellation.
+Here you’ll find a wide range of wines at every price point, all focused on fruit, quality tannins, and freshness, including charming and generous whites and rosés, and the famous clairet—as mentioned—with its ever-vibrant fruit, which has built the estate’s reputation.
+The reds are richly fruity and appealing, notably the ever-vibrant Grande-Sélection cuvée.

 Decanter

-Fleshy and fruity nose; smoky toast, black pepper, and black cherries—very lively and nuanced aromatically.
-Delicate and clean, crisp with bite, but also very nice chalky yet fine tannins that give body and structure to the fresh red and black fruit.
-Lots of licorice spice on the palate that settles on the edges, but this wine seems well-made and offers plenty to like.
-Give it at least an hour in a decanter.
+A rich, fruity nose; smoky toast, black pepper, and black cherries—very lively and nuanced aromatically.
+Delicate and crisp, with a lively bite, yet featuring beautiful, chalky yet refined tannins that lend body and structure to the fresh red and black fruits.
+Lots of licorice spice on the palate that settles on the edges, but this wine seems well-made and offers plenty to enjoy.
+Let it breathe in a decanter for at least an hour.
 Easy to drink, it is balanced and refined.
-Produced by Patrick Carteyron, who represents the fifth generation of winemakers.
-Made from a selection of 15 hectares of his best old vine Merlot terroirs, aged for one year in oak barrels.
+Crafted by Patrick Carteyron, representing the 5th generation of winemakers.
+Made from a selection of 15 hectares of his best old-vine Merlot terroirs, aged for one year in oak barrels.
 Enjoy with a Sunday roast beef.
-2023-2030
+2023–2030

 Guide Hachette des vins